 Tip #3: If the investment team has a meaningful portion of their own wealth invested in the strategy

 It is imperative to find out if your advisor has a meaningful portion of his/her personal capital invested alongside his/her clients.
 If so, the level of focus the investments will receive can be significantly higher than if the advisor personally invests in a completely different way.
 In addition to creating a higher level of accountability, advisors that invest in the same portfolios as their clients display long-term confidence in the investment strategy.
+This is one of the best tips to find a wealth manager.
+Especially if value and ethics is important to you.

 Tip #4: Length of portfolio manager’s tenure at the firm